 Metal Inert Gas Welding (MIG)

-Metal inert gas welding (MIG) is one the most extensively used welding process due to its fast method and the initial investment cost is lower than others.
+Metal inert gas welding (MIG) is one the most extensively used welding methods due to its fast method and the initial investment cost is lower than others.
 The essential components of the MIG welding are gas cylinder, regulator, wire feed unit, power source, MIG torch.
-For successful weld, there must be a suitable weld groove which, is opening between two joint members providing space to contain weld metal.
-Also, the welding electrode that is the suppliers of the current flow in this process must be clean and free of oil.
+For successful weld, there must be a suitable weld groove which, is an opening between two joint members providing space to contain weld metal.
+Also, the welding electrode that is the supplier of the current flow in this process must be clean and free of oil.
 MIG melting method uses a wire welding electrode that is automatically fed through a welding gun, and this creates an arc on the workpiece.
 Arc generates the heat to melt the material.
-These steps are carried out under an inert gas for protecting the weld from the contaminants in the welding environment.
+These steps are carried out under an inert gas for protecting the weld from contaminants in the welding environment.
 Common varieties of gas used for this are argon, carbon dioxide, and helium.
 The metal inert gas process is suitable for the fusing mild steel, low carbon steel, stainless steel as well as aluminum, thin or thicker plate metals.

 For periodic and conventional joining applications, MIG welding allows more advantages than other welding processes which are: